ibm-developer/generator-ibm-service-enablement/generators/service-appid/templates/node/README.md

     /**
         Note: You will need to see the appid-redirect-ui property prior to requring the service module.
         This will ensure that your redirect url will be correct prior to initalizing the AppID SDK.
+		If it is not set 'http://localhost:$PORT/ibm/bluemix/appid/callback will be used. $PORT is the environment variable set but if is is not set the port used will be 3000.
     */
     serviceManager.set('auth-redirect-uri', 'http://localhost:3000' + CALLBACK_URL);